What does an early childhood teacher do?

 Becoming an early childhood teacher requires tertiary study, as well as ongoing professional development to ensure you remain on top of changes within the education sector and your chosen subject area or field.

-These courses will qualify you to work in the education sector as support staff, or in childcare; a great introduction to the world of teaching and your future career.
+Get qualified to work in the education sector as support staff, or in childcare.

 Completing a bachelor’s degree in education will allow you to pursue employment as a professional teacher in Australian schools.